Jumping for Your Back Tuck

 After completing your first 25, you aren't through.
 Raise your standards again.
 Add a second mat and flip uphill 12 inches!
 Then go for 18 inches.
 Remember, you are doing these with a spot and yes, you'll land on your knees quite often.
 But every once in a while you'll really get it.
 You'll perform a perfect back tuck and land on your feet 12 or more inches above the floor.
 It's AMAZING.

-MOST importantly, you are CREATING the HABITS of EXCELLENCE.
+Most importantly, you are CREATING the HABITS of EXCELLENCE.
 You are habituating your body to EXPLODE as high as possible in the jump, and to tuck as tightly as possible in the spin.
 Those habits, once they are integrated (100-200 repetitions) will serve you well.
 After you've worked so hard to make it UPHILL, when you remove those mats and ONLY have to land on EVEN ground, they'll seem like a CAKE-WALK.
 Then you'll be ready to perform them in public without a spot!
+Now you can use your tablet to help build specific strength for superior tumbling, click to find out how.

 In both the back-tucked salto and the back-handspring, it is VITAL for you to have a MAGNIFICENT jump.
 I suggest a standardized jump.
 Standardized means it doesn't change from day to day, jump to jump.